Lower Macungie Township through Ordinance 2012-10 regulates open burning and/or outdoor fires for the safety and general welfare of its residents.

 Residential open cooking fires for grilling and/or barbequing food are allowed within approved containers or enclosures.
-(See below the definition of an approved container).
 Fuels for open cooking and recreational fires shall be limited to natural gas, propane, charcoal, or seasoned natural wood.

-- Fires within approved containers are allowed without permits if they are at least fifteen feet (15’) from a structure.
+- Fires within approved containers are allowed if they are at least fifteen feet (15’) from a

-- Where the fire is contained in other than an approved container, the minimum required distance from structures shall be not less than twenty-five (25 ‘) where the pile size is three (3’) feet or less in diameter and two (2 ‘) feet or less in height.
+- Where the fire is contained in other approved containers (such as fire-pits) the minimum required distance from structures shall be twenty-five feet (25’).

-The open fire must be attended at all times by a person over the age of eighteen ( l 8).
+- The fire must be attended at all times by a person over the age of eighteen (18).